0xPolygon/polygon-docs/docs/tools/matic-js/zkevm/message.md

 The existing zkEVM bridge uses the ERC-20 standard contract for creating wrapped tokens depending on the token's native network.

-At often times organizations want to customise their wrapped tokens by extending some functionalities.
+Often, organizations want to customise their wrapped tokens by extending some functionalities.

 For instance, these functionalities could include: blacklisting, putting a cap on minting, or any sound auxiliary functionality.